 htop -d 5

 This updates every 0.5 seconds instead of the default 1 second.
-Keep in mind that you should watch the CPU meter in htop itself.
+Watch the CPU meter in htop itself.
 If the update frequency causes noticeable CPU spikes, increase the delay value.
-Since faster updates consume more resources, only use this setting when you need real-time precision for troubleshooting.
+Faster updates consume more resources, so only use shorter intervals when you need real-time precision for active troubleshooting.